-Every organisation needs to have a digital distribution network.
+Every organization needs to have a plan for digital distribution.
 Owned media forms a part of it.This should be your priority after you figure out who your audience is going to be.
-Your audience will cement the foundation for content strategy.
+They will cement the foundation for your content strategy.

+We might even ask as to why content posted on platforms like Facebook, LinkedIn, Twitter etc might not work in our favor from time to time.
 Why aren’t the above-mentioned platforms not so reliable you ask?
 This is because their algorithms keep changing.
-Some days your post might be the most trending but on other days, it might become irrelevant.
-These platforms keep changing the parameters based on which posts get maximum impressions and also from the ones that are trending.
-While it is important to have them to connect with your audience and keep them engaged, you shouldn’t put your eggs in this third-party basket.
+Some days your post might be the most trending and on other days it might become irrelevant.
+While it is important to have them to connect with your audience and keep them engaged, you shouldn’t completely rely on them.

-Blogs, websites, magazines, tv channels and events should be one of your first choices.
-Based on your budget and the amount of resources that you can allocate to them.
+Blogs, websites, magazines, tv channels and events should be your first choice.
+Based on your budget and the number of resources that you can allocate to them.

 Here’s an informative video about a company that gave the world a snapshot of what to expect from their content strategy.
 It doesn’t get any bigger than Coca-cola going all in with Content Marketing.
 This amazing video shows you in detail what they are planning on doing in the future.